 Speaking of paddles, while most iSUP packages we tested come with cheaply-made paddles, the four-piece hybrid carbon/fiberglass paddle that comes with the LowRider is surprisingly sturdy and has a nice grip along the shaft, a major plus.
 The LowRider was designed with all sorts of adventures in mind and is compatible with BOTE’s racks and coolers so you can use it for fishing as well.

-The ISLE Explorer 3.0 also comes with a similar kayak setup but you must purchase the kayak accessories separately whereas the LowRider includes them in the package – at $799 it’s an incredible deal for an inflatable kayak and paddle board in one, which had us awarding it the Best Value Inflatable SUP for this review.
+The ISLE Explorer 3.0 also can be purchased with a similar kayak setup but you must purchase the kayak accessories separately whereas the LowRider includes them in the package – at $799 it’s an incredible deal for an inflatable kayak and paddle board in one, which had us awarding it the Best Hybrid Inflatable SUP for this review.
 What kept it out of the Best Overall spot was the better performance of the ISLE Explorer 3.0, lower weight, and a better carrying bag.
+If you like the included conversion kit, but prefer a footrest, check out the ISLE Switch, below.
 Read our full review of the BOTE LowRider here.

 CHECK PRICE ON REI CHECK PRICE ON BACKCOUNTRY